dakbar/dakbar.github.io/index.md

 layout: default
 ---

-# I am a passionate Cybersecurity, Python, and IoT Systems engineer.
+# I am Daniyal Akbar, a passionate cybersecurity, Python, and IoT systems engineer.

 ## What I Do